factcast/factcast/factcast-site/documentation/content/factus/spring_transaction.md

 and subsequently only UPDATEs the value.

 To avoid hard-coding a unique name for the projection, the helper method `getScopedName()` is used.
-This method is inherited from the base class `AbstractSpringTxManagedProjection`
+This method is inherited from the abstract base class.

 For our previous example projection `ExampleSpringTxManagedProjection` the generated name is `package.path.to.projection.ExampleSpringTxManagedProjection_1`.